How is Hemp Even Better Than Trees for Producing Oxygen?

 The simple answer is: through photosynthesis, the process plants use to produce their own food.
 The term photosynthesis simply means “making things with light”.
 Plant roots absorb water and nutrients from the ground.
 Some plants can absorb water from the atmosphere also.

-The energy for photosynthesis comes from sunlight.
+Energy for photosynthesis comes from sunlight.
 Chlorophyll and carotenoids present in the green leaves of plants can absorb energy from the sun.
 Plants also absorb carbon dioxide from the atmosphere through invisible holes called stomata.

 Then, by a series of chemical reactions the carbon dioxide is broken down and reassembled to form glucose, using the energy gathered from sunlight.
 Oxygen is produced as a byproduct of this process.
 Plants do not need the oxygen present in carbon dioxide during photosynthesis.